arvind272301/Holiwishes/README.md

 # Holiwishes
-I am using to create this project HTML, CSS
+I am using to create this project HTML, CSS, javascript